LonesG/portfolio-two/README.md

 -  ![W3C CSS Validator](images/css-validator-img.png)
 -  ![JSHint JavaScript Validator](images/jshint-img.png)

-### Testing User Stories from User Experience (UX) Section

--   #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.

-        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
-        2. The main points are made immediately with the hero image
-        3. The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the m.

 ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer and Safari browsers.